eduardopeluchi/curso-django-web-framework-e-django-rest-framework/README.md

-    Help us during the developement to don`t have any issue with names collision for example when you have two files or folders with the same name so when django is running and a collision happen the django will executure one of the two file and could be the wrong one.
+    Help us during the developement to don`t have any issue with names collision for example when you have two files or folders with the same name so when django is running and a collision happen the django will executu one of the two file and could be the wrong one.

-    So always as possible give different names to your folder ou file.
+    So always as possible give different names to your folder or file.

     Example: